Conservation

 Energy Efficiency Realized

-Carolina Land & Lakes also serves as an informed resource and connector to farmers, integrators, dairy producers, growers and small business helping them to become more energy efficient through the application of free and low cost professional energy assessments and grants.
+We serve as an informed resource and connector to farmers, dairy producers, growers and small businesses, helping them become more energy efficient through free and low cost professional energy assessments and grants.

-ECAP- Energy Cost-Share Assistance Program
+Energy Cost-Share Assistance Program

 Bio Energy Efforts